Inspire (magazine)

 Inspire is an English-language online magazine published by the organization al-Qaeda in the Arabian Peninsula (AQAP).
 The magazine is one of the many ways AQAP uses the Internet to reach its audience.
 Numerous international and domestic extremists motivated by radical interpretations of Islam have been influenced by the magazine and, in some cases, used its bomb-making instructions in their attempts to carry out attacks.
 The magazine is an important brand-building tool, not just of AQAP, but of all al-Qaeda branches, franchises and affiliates.

 History

 The magazine is aimed at young British and American readers and provided translated messages from Osama bin Laden.
 The first issue appeared in July 2010.
 Various articles in the second issue encouraged terror attacks on U.S. soil, suggesting that followers open fire at a Washington, D.C. restaurant or use a pickup truck to "mow down" pedestrians.

 The October 2010 issue included an article penned by Samir Khan, in which he wrote, "I am proud to be a traitor to America".
-Samir Khan was killed on 30 September 2011, in the U.S. targeted killing Predator drone attack in Yemen.
+Khan was killed on 30 September 2011, in the U.S. targeted killing Predator drone attack in Yemen.